rzheng2019/EventDiary/README.md

 Event Diary is a native iOS application that lets users create and log any events they have experienced.
 Users can add photos, descriptions, and even tasks they have or would like the accomplish.
-Firebase Authentication and Firestore are used to save and store data.

 ![](https://github.com/rzheng2019/EventDiary/blob/main/EventDiaryGif.gif)